 Willis Danielson

-I'm a quantitative sociologist and analyst with an interest in demography, data visualization, and deep learning.
+I'm a quantitative sociologist with interests in demography, urbanization, environmental inequalities, data visualization, and deep learning.

 Green Space and Income in NYC